shihzhibin/Operations-Research-Applications-and-Implementation/README.md

   <center><b>Fig. 3.</b> Impact of the commission on optimal inventory and profit</center>
 </p>

 <p style="text-align:center">
   <img src="./Fig.4.png" width="400" height="300"/>
   <center><b>Fig. 4.</b> Impact of the commission on the inventory and profit increase</center>
 </p>

+Above plot show that with `decreasing commission`, the retailer’s `order quantity and profit increase`, and their increment rates also increase.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------